Alastair-Revell/boris-bikes/README.md

 ## Challenge 11

-Wrote a unit test for the `dock` method.
+- Wrote a unit test for the `dock` method.
-Wrote a feature test to check if the `DockingStation` object responds to `dock`
+- Wrote a feature test to check if the `DockingStation` object responds to `dock` method.
+- Used `attr_reader` to replace my getter function.

+## Challenge 12

+- Wrote a feature test that raises an error using `raise_error`.
+  - A bike cannot be released if the dock is empty.
+- Used `raise` to raise an `ArgumentError` in the code.
+This ensured the RSpec tests passed.

+## Challenge 13

+Repeated the steps in Challenge 12 to create a feature test that runs an error if you try to dock a bike in a full docking station.